jean-pierreBoth/bigann/README.md

 Files bigann_base.bvecs, bigann_query.bvecs must be dowloaded and installed in some directory (This amounts to 133Gb).
 Then depending on the size of the data you want to run on the first (10M, 100M, 1B) of the large file *bigann_base.bvecs* you download the corresponding ground truth as explained in the BIGANN web page.

-To run on the first 10M slices of data you download the corresponding ground truth corresponding to this size and extract the file GT_10M/bigann-10M to replace the file *public_query_gt100.bin* which corresponds to the ground truth on the totality.
+To run on the first 10M slices of data you download the corresponding ground truth corresponding to this size and extract the file GT_10M/bigann-10M to replace the file *public_query_gt100.bin* which corresponds to the ground truth on the totality, and check in source the name of file to load ground truth.

 ## commandline